12/11/2006

 All of those results will depend much more on how hard a student is willing to work (and how many 9:00am classes they will bother to attend), than the ZIP code or the ranking of their college.
 I'll admit that there's a difference in the education a student will receive from a struggling community college and a wealthy liberal arts school like Amherst or Bates.
 But the community college student can transfer after 2 years to a state school and achieve more intellectually than an unmotivated prep school kid who doesn't know why he's at college except that its a waystation to the better life he's promised.

-U.S. News ranking compared to how old and how big an endowment a college has, you would fine remarkably parallel lines.
+Though I've not done this, I bet that if you plotted the results of the U.S. News ranking compared to how old and how big an endowment a college has, you would fine remarkably parallel lines.
 I wish I did well enough in my sophomore-year statistics course to remember how to run a regression analysis.
 Ranking top colleges is like ranking the popular kids in high school--satisfying but otherwise meaningless.

 When I made my college decision on a May afternoon over 10 years ago, I weighed vignettes from campus visits, memories of sitting in on random classes, conversations with students and recent graduates, raw numbers of financial aid offers, and most importantly--the swirl of three names running through my head: Harvard, Yale, and Brandeis.
 But the question that I repeated to myself most often, and which I remember well, was "Can I turn down Harvard?"
 As it turns out, I couldn't and I didn't.
 I don't wish I would have gone elsewhere because of the great friends I made there (and it's hard to wish them away), but I wish I had understood what's really important about choosing and using a college education when I was still in high school.